Suryesh/Algopwn/README.md

 ```
 Line number 82: payload = {"highlightPreTag": "Hacked by Suryesh"}
-- change highlightPreTag syntax with your name i.e, {"highlightPreTag": "Hacked by {yourname-xyz}"}
+- change highlightPreTag syntax with your name i.e, {"highlightPreTag": "Hacked by (yourname-xyz)"}
 ```

 ## Usage